brocaar/chirpstack-network-server/docs/api.md

 ## RESTful JSON interface

-Since gRPC [can't be used in browsers](http://www.grpc.io/faq/), LoRa Server provides a RESTful JSON interface (by using [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway)) on top of the gRPC interface, exposing the same API methods as the gRPC API.
+Since gRPC [can't be used in browsers yet](http://www.grpc.io/faq/), LoRa Server provides a RESTful JSON API (by using [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway)) on top of the gRPC API, exposing the same API methods as the gRPC API.
-The JSON API documentation can be found at `/api/v1`.
+The REST API documentation and interactive console can be found at `/api/v1`.

 ![Swagger API](img/swaggerapi.jpg)